Corsicana Daily Sun

 Preceding her in death were her parents, John Thomas Martin Sr. and Gracie Lee Martin Hollingsworth, as well as her brother, John Thomas Martin Jr.

-The family will gather at the Retreat City Hall for visitation and lunch at noon on Wednesday, Feb.
+A memorial was held at the Retreat City Hall Wednesday, Feb.
 20, preceding a graveside service conducted by Bro.
-Bill Honea at 2 p.m. at the Hamilton-Beeman Cemetery in Retreat.
+Bill Honea at the Hamilton-Beeman Cemetery in Retreat.

 We, as a family, express our thanks to all who made Mary's life more complete in any way.
 We are grateful for your friendship and pray God bless you everyone.